mutsuki333/log/README.md

 # log
 A minimal go logger to extend with Info function

 Mostly copied for the stdlib, so this package is fully compatible.
-All you need is to replace the import.
+All you need is to replace the import for the extended Info function.
+And this lib uses init() to override std log, so drop in replacement can be done without modifying existing code.

 ## Usage